Agentic AI, Self-Hosted

 The Provider Is a Config Setting, Not a Vendor Lock-In

-InTouch speaks to eight AI providers natively in every edition: Anthropic Claude, OpenAI, Mistral, Groq, DeepSeek, xAI Grok, Google Gemini, and Ollama (for local models).
+InTouch AI speaks to eight AI providers natively in every edition: Anthropic Claude, OpenAI, Mistral, Groq, DeepSeek, xAI Grok, Google Gemini, and Ollama (for local models).
 Hugging Face rounds out the set as a 9th, job-only provider.
 Each is a first-class tool.
 The assistant itself and every individual AI tool can target a different provider, swappable per tool by changing the tool name and credential reference.

 If Anthropic refuses your domain — and it sometimes does: financial advice, legal synthesis, medical analysis — swap to Ollama with a local model.
 Zero restrictions, zero API cost, no data leaving the network.
 Works air-gapped.
 The job definition doesn't change; only the tool name and credential do.